BHID Group Ltd

 Complaints about the use of Personal Data

 If you wish to make a complaint about our handling of your Personal Data, you can contact our Data Protection Officer who will investigate further.
-Our Data Protection Officer is Adam Clayton and you can contact him at email@example.com.
+Our Data Protection Officers are Adam Clayton and Emma Roscoe who can be contacted by email at email@example.com.

 If you are not satisfied with our response or believe we are not processing your Personal Data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO):